MatthewKollmer/works-in-progress/vrt_work/us-lynching-victims/README.md

 I have officially finished the classification task.
 Hooray!
 It's 9pm right now, and I am tired, so I'm gonna keep this short.
 But basically, I expanded the training data, turned the classification task into a simple yes/no binary, fine-tuned BERT three separate times and compared results from each time to determine final classifications.
 This whole process can be viewed here: [https://github.com/MatthewKollmer/us_lynching_victims/blob/main/07_BERT_classifier.ipynb](https://github.com/MatthewKollmer/us_lynching_victims/blob/main/07_BERT_classifier.ipynb)

 Lot's more I could say, but I'll save it for tomorrow's meeting and other journal entries down the line.
 In sum, though: I'm happy with the outcomes and I feel good about the whole process.
 I think it's sound.

+### March 16 Update

+I think I've finished curating this dataset.
+Lots to write up, but it's Spring Break, so I'm saving it for later.
+Just please know that today I am happy with my work.
+I've created a dataset representing nearly 4,000 lynching victims.
+It contains over 300,000 newspaper clippings filtered to include the probability of a reference to a lynching (over 60,000 of the clippings are highly likely to be about lynchings).
+The data also has lynching location, reprint location, dates, race and gender information, all sorts of stuff.
+All this can be viewed in the csv files stored here: [https://uofi.app.box.com/folder/311999767132](https://uofi.app.box.com/folder/311999767132).

+After break, I'll do a more comprehensive description of the dataset, once and for all.
+Just wanted to record my satisfaction today.
+This was a lot of work!